-The proof is in our delivery: we’re a very small team of developers, and yet we release three different enterprise-grade products twice month.
+The proof is in our delivery: we’re a very small team of developers, and yet we release three different enterprise-grade products twice a month.
 Sometimes more.
-And we even make time to laugh-off “dependency confusion attacks” and then write a long blog article about it.
+And we even make time to laugh off “dependency confusion attacks” and then write a long blog article about it.

-I’ll let you in on another secret: at Inedo, “release engineer” is a part-time, rotating job that takes just a few hours every couple week.
+I’ll let you in on another secret: at Inedo, “release engineer” is a part-time, rotating job that takes just a few hours every couple of weeks.
 It’s clicking some buttons, reviewing checklists, and then enjoying a nice single-malt scotch while watching BuildMaster do its thing.

 3. Strict Policy Enforcement